ENCCS/gpu-programming/content/8-multiple_gpu.rst

 Exercises
 ---------

-We consider an MPI fortran code that solves a 2D-Laplace equation.
-Accelerate the MPI code with either OpenACC or OpenMP API by following these steps:
+We consider an MPI fortran code that solves a 2D-Laplace equation, and which is partially accelerated.
+The focus of the exercises is to complete the acceleration using either OpenACC or OpenMP API by following these steps:

 **Exercise I: Set a GPU device**